ak-tiwary/MOT_from_Scratch/README.md

 Acknowledgements:

-I learned a lot from reading the SORT (2017), ByteTrack (2021), OC-SORT (2022), BoT-SORT (2022) papers (and many others).
+I learned a lot from reading the *SORT* (2017), *ByteTrack* (2021), *OC-SORT* (2022), *BoT-SORT* (2022) and *Simple Cues Lead to a Strong Object Tracker* (2022) papers (and many others).
 I thank these authors for graciously providing their code online for everyone.
 All code here is my own but it follows these papers and I referred to the codebase when I wanted some clarification on the paper.
+I'd like to also thank Jenny Seidenschwarz, the first author of the simple cues paper, for clarifying "on the fly domain adaptation" for me.